KyanChen/RSPrompter/README.md

 🌟 **2023.11.25** Updated the code of RSPrompter, which is completely consistent with the API interface and usage method of MMDetection.

+🌟 **2023.11.26** Added the LoRA efficient fine-tuning method, and made the input image size variable, reducing the memory usage of the model.

 ## TODO

 - [X] Consistent API interface and usage method with MMDetection
-- [ ] Reduce the memory usage of the model while ensuring performance by reducing the image input and combining with the large model fine-tuning technology
+- [X] Reduce the memory usage of the model while ensuring performance by reducing the image input and combining with the large model fine-tuning technology
-- [ ] Dynamically variable image size input
+- [X] Dynamically variable image size input
-- [ ] Efficient fine-tuning method in the model
+- [X] Efficient fine-tuning method in the model
 - [ ] Add SAM-cls model

 ## Table of Contents